Dyalog/ride/docs/customising_your_session.md

 Customisations performed using any of these methods persist between Sessions (they also persist when the installed version of Dyalog is upgraded).

 !!!note
-    To remove all customisations, reset all RIDE-specific settings and return to the initial default settings, rename/delete the following directory:
+    To remove all customisations, reset all Ride-specific settings and return to the initial default settings, rename/delete the following directory:

     - Linux: `$HOME/.config/Ride-<version>`
     - macOS: `$HOME/Library/Application Support/Ride-<version>` (hidden directory – access from the command line)